The best way to start is to have a go!

 You'll need suitable clothing - something comfortable for walking/running and which covers your legs (even parks have nettles in odd corners!) and suitable shoes/trainers - trail shoes are ideal if you have them.
 A compass is useful for helping you keep the map the correct way around, but don't rush out and buy one immediately - you may be able to borrow one, and it's best to see what other members are using to help you decide on one suitable for orienteering.
 All except small, informal events will use electronic timing, but you can hire a timing chip - an SI card, usually known as a "dibber" - when you register for the event.

-All events will have a Help Desk manned by club members who will talk you through the procedures and help you choose a suitable course to enter.
-If you feel more comfortable finding out a little more about it beforehand then the following will help:
+All events will have a Help Desk manned by club members who will talk you through the procedures, but if you feel more comfortable finding out a little more about it beforehand then the following will help:

 - British Orienteering's Newcomer's Guide